pdolecki/code-wars/README.md

 ## Challenges

-(each .ts file has challenge and solution)
+(each .js or .ts file has challenge and solution)

 The challenges that I have completed so far are available at: